simondlr/PHP-WowApi/README.md

     - Realm
     - Items
 - Supports application authentication
-- Includes a cache to take advantage or LastModified headers **Note**: Not all APIs are currently active, check the API forums for more info
+- Includes a cache to take advantage of LastModified headers **Note**: Not all APIs are currently active, check the API forums for more info

 ## Installing ##